Agnes Murgoci

-Dr. Agnes Murgoci (1875 – 7 May 1929), was an Australian born, English zoologist and folklorist.
+Dr. Agnes Murgoci (1875 – 7 May 1929), was an Australian-born, English zoologist, folklorist and teacher.
+She is most known for her work on Romanian folklore, especially early studies on vampirism.

+Biography

-Agnes Kelly (later Murgoci) was born in Adelaide, South Australia in 1875, the daughter of Adam Kelly, formerly of Glasgow, and Helen Beveridge.
-Her mother returned to England with Agnes, when she was three years old.
+Agnes Kelly was born in Adelaide, South Australia in 1875.
+She was the daughter of Adam Kelly, formerly of Glasgow, Scotland, and Helen Kelly, formerly of Dunfermline, Fife, Scotland.
+Her mother returned to Britain with Agnes, when she was three years old.
 Her father moved to Auckland, New Zealand.
-Agnes Kelly attended school at Dollar Academy and entered Bedford College in 1892.
-She graduated in 1896, obtaining her B.Sc. with first class honours in zoology.
-She moved to Germany to undertake a PhD from the University of Munich.
-She graduated alongside Maria Gordon, as the first women to earn PhD's from the University of Munich in 1900.